laforge49/asynchronous-entities/README.md

 A read loop is used to process successive requests, exiting only when the channel is closed or when an acquire message is received.

-When a request is to be processed by a subtree of entities, the child sends a :PUSH-REQUEST-PORT-STACK message to the appropriate child entities.
+When a request is to be processed by a subtree of entities, the child sends a :PUSH-REQUEST-PORT message to the applicable child entities.
-By changing the active request port, only requests from the new port will be processed, leaving any requests on the public port pending.
+By changing the active request port on a child, only requests from the new port will be processed, leaving any requests on the public port pending.
 And once all the child entities are acquired, the operation designated by the original request can proceed.
-On completion of the top-level request, a :POP-REQUEST-PORT-STACK message is sent to each of the acquired entities and the acquired entities can resume processing from their public port.
+On completion of the top-level request, a :POP-REQUEST-PORT message is sent to each of the acquired entities and the acquired entities can resume processing from their public port.

+Reversing the changes made to a child entity in a federated request is as easy as sending an :ABORT-REQUEST.
+The request must include a :saved-entity-map parameter set to the response from an eariler :PUSH-REQUEST-PORT message.

 Entries in the persistent map of an entity may have the following entry keys and values: